 We want to shine the spotlight on jasmine plants and why we find them so nifty and unique.
-Without further ado, here’s some cool facts about these greens and tips on how to take care of them.
+Without further ado, here are some cool facts about these greens and tips on how to take care of them.

 - Jasmine is a type of flowering plant that actually belongs to the olive family.
+Surprised, right?
 It develops bell-shaped blooms with white, waxy petals.

 - Most species originate from South and Southeast Asia, but there are some that are native to Africa as well.

 - These greens grow to be 10 to 15 feet tall, usually in the form of a shrub and sometimes in the form of an evergreen vine.
 The latter can reach around 25 feet in height.

 - Jasmine flower buds are actually more fragrant than the petals themselves!
 The buds begin flowering during spring or summer.